Font Size: A A A

-Colonoscopies are the best way to look for cancer early on, but may not be the best option for everyone.
+Colonoscopies are the best way to identify cancer and precancers early, but they may not be the best option for everyone.
 At-home screening tests are a quick and easy alternative.
 Talk to your doctor about the best colorectal cancer screening option for you.

 There are two kinds of at-home tests, fecal immunochemical (FIT) and FIT-fecal DNA.
 A FIT test looks for blood in the poop, and a FIT-fecal DNA test will also find altered DNA.